This article, Self Rescue > Prusiking Up a Rope, is part of the e-book - The Trad Climber's Guide To Problem Solving.

 Repeat steps 4 and 5 until you reach the anchor.

 Prusiking up a Rope - Summary

-If you’re anything like us, you will one day end up marooned in space, gazing wistfully at the anchors 60 meters above after abseiling the wrong way, in the dark, without a headlamp.
+If you’re anything like me, you will one day end up marooned in space, gazing wistfully at the anchors 60 meters above after abseiling the wrong way, in the dark, without a headlamp.
 Prusiking back up the free-hanging rope was easy.
 The rest of the night, however, wasn’t easy.
 Read the story here.